danieldavidnunes/CSS-Tricks/MouseReveal/readme.md

 # CSS Tricks
-## _Mouse Reveal, only CSS_
+## _Mouse Reveal, only CSS and JavaScript_

-This example will show how to make a simple mouse reveal without JavaScript code.
-If you want to use JS you could make the "pixel boxes" based on the screen, but, this is only an example to open your mind about it.
+This example will show how to make a simple mouse reveal.

-- Without JavaScript
-- Only CSS
+- Only CSS and JavaScript
 - ✨Magic ✨